The graduate selection process is the same for both policy and management programs and comprises three stages.

 - based on the assessment, the best person for the role is selected.

 Successful candidates will be contacted by phone and email.
-This will take place in July 2019.
+At this stage we will look to make offers by July 2020.

 Due to the size of the process and the number of applications received, we are not able to provide feedback to unsuccessful candidates.